Bensio/MailSurge/docs/EMAIL_ACCOUNT_IMPLEMENTATION_PLAN.md

 # Email Account Management - Implementation Plan

+## ⚠️ ARCHITECTURE UPDATE
+**This plan has been updated to use OAuth (Google Workspace + Microsoft 365) and ESP integration (SendGrid/Postmark/AWS SES) instead of SMTP.**

+See `EMAIL_INTEGRATION_ARCHITECTURE.md` for the complete updated architecture.

 ## Overview
-Transform MailSurge from admin-level SMTP to per-user email account management, making it truly plug-and-play for companies.
+Transform MailSurge from admin-level SMTP to per-user email account management using OAuth and ESP providers, making it truly plug-and-play for companies.

 ## Phase 1: Database & Core Infrastructure